benpolinsky/el_photography/README.md

+- variant name in cart / checkout (next to product name...)
 - admin responsive - tabkles
+- admin product save button should be more explicity "save product + variants" and be bigger - 100% on mobile too
+- proceed button in checkout goes up and then down for some reason.... (at least in mobile)
 - touch up about/contact
-- 'choose a photo area' in admin lazily load images + also explicit sizes
-- admin product save button should be more explicity "save product + variants" and be bigger - 100% on mobile too
 - better way of querying front photos
   - group_by perhaps
 - mobile checkout